 Have additional safety measures have been implemented?

 We’ve implemented a COVID-19 specific protocol.
 This protocol includes instrument disinfection, rearranged waiting rooms to allow for greater social distancing, thorough surface cleaning and exam room sanitizing between patients.
 Patients will also have the opportunity to wait in their cars (at select locations) and complete check-in procedures using a cell phone to limit the number of people in waiting rooms where this can be done.
-Our physicians and staff are provided personal protective equipment (PPE).
-When patients enter the office, we ask that you also utilize PPE equipment (mask and gloves) as well as cleaning your hands using the provided hand sanitizing station.
-You’ll be asked to wear a mask or at least a homemade covering scarf, or bandana at all times when on the premises.
+Our teams wear the necessary personal protective equipment (PPE) at all times and we ask all patients and visitors (includes those accompanying patients) wear their own mask or face covering upon arrival to our office through the duration of their visit.
+The masks or face covering’s should cover your mouth AND nose, and we ask that you please don't wear valved masks, but rather surgical or cloth masks.

 Are you pre-screening patients?